Is Tea Tree Shampoo Safe for Dogs? Facts And Tips

 Aids in the Reduction of Dandruff and Shedding

 Dandruff is not only a problem for humans It can also be passed to dogs.
-Tea tree oil has the ability to moisturize the skin and decrease scaling.
-When Rumi would have dry flakes on her back, brushing would cause small white plaques to come up.
+Tea tree oil can moisturize the skin and reduce scaling.
+When Rumi had dry flakes on her back, brushing would cause small white plaques to form.
 The tea tree shampoo did help clean it up, and her coat felt softer.

 Improves the general condition of the skin